Palehua Villas

 No analysis available

-I looked for explicit wording like deeded parking, owned stall, or parking included in deed.
-The listings only describe assigned/designated stalls, which does not confirm deeded ownership, so this remains unsupported.
+I looked for explicit language like deeded parking, owned stall, parking included in deed, or deeded stall.
+The remarks consistently mention assigned/designated stalls instead, which does not establish deeded parking.

 No analysis available

-I searched for parking fee language such as monthly parking cost, rental charge, or additional parking expense.
-The remarks do not provide any parking fee amount, so it remains unknown.
+I searched for parking fee language such as monthly parking charge, rental cost, or additional parking expense.
+The remarks only describe the number and location of stalls, not any separate parking fee.

 No analysis available